Property Safety · Free · no signup

 Does Awaab’s Law apply to private landlords in 2026?

-Yes — the Renters’ Rights Act 2025 extends the social-housing Awaab’s Law SLA framework into the Private Rented Sector from October 2026 (subject to the commencement order).
-Civil penalties up to £30,000 and Rent Repayment Orders up to 12 months’ rent are available to enforce it.
+Not yet — the Renters’ Rights Act 2025 extends the social-housing Awaab’s Law SLA framework into the Private Rented Sector, but the commencement date for private landlords is still subject to government consultation and is not yet confirmed in the RRA 2025 implementation roadmap (GOV.UK).
+Once commenced, the penalty and Rent Repayment Order maxima for the PRS will be confirmed in the implementing regulations (verify on GOV.UK); Rent Repayment Orders of up to 12 months’ rent would be available to enforce it.

 What hazards count as an emergency under Awaab’s Law?